pablosalvador10/gbbai-azure-ai-search-indexing/README.md

 # <img src="./utils/images/azure_logo.png" alt="Azure Logo" style="width:30px;height:30px;"/> Azure AI Search: Vectorize and Index Your Data from Multiple Sources and Formats (Preview)

-This repository offers a detailed, step-by-step guide for vectorizing, chunking, and loading data from a variety of sources and formats into Azure AI Search.
+Explore a detailed, step-by-step guide for vectorizing, chunking, loading, indexing and retrieving data from a variety of sources and formats using Azure AI Search.

 <p align="center">
     <img src="utils/images/indexing2.png" alt="Indexing_lifecycle" width="950">
 </p>

-#### 📊 Challenges with Data Chunking and Sorting:

-**📏 Optimal Chunk Size**: The challenge lies in determining the right chunk size for documents.
-If a chunk is too large, it may surpass the model's context window, causing loss of information.
-Conversely, too small a chunk might lack necessary context, leading to ineffective indexing and retrieval.

-**🔀 Effective Sorting Strategies**: Efficient retrieval is contingent upon how well the chunks are sorted.
-Prioritizing relevance in sorting is crucial but poses a challenge due to the nuanced understanding required by LLMs in discerning context and relevance within large datasets.

-**🔗 Overlap Consideration**: Implementing overlapping chunks is critical for maintaining continuity and preserving context, especially in lengthy documents or complex subject matters.
-This requires a delicate balance to ensure that information is not fragmented or lost.

 > 📌 **Note**
->
-> Adjusting chunk sizes and overlaps is vital for high-quality text retrieval, especially in precision-based search applications like RAGs.
-Learn more about fine-tuning and relevance scores [here](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-cognitive-search-outperforming-vector-search-with-hybrid/ba-p/3929167).
+> Each topic covered in this guide is accompanied by a dedicated Jupyter notebook for a more in-depth..

+1. [**Creation of Indexes**](01-creation-indexes.ipynb): This notebook guides you through the process of creating Azure AI Search Indexes.
+2. [**Indexing and Vectorizing Content**](02-indexing-vectorized-content.ipynb): This notebook demonstrates how to chunk, vectorize, and index various types of content from multiple sources using OCR and other AI Services.
+3. [**Retrieval from Multiple Angles**](03-retrieval.ipynb): This notebook shows different methods of retrieving indexed content from Azure AI Search.
+4. [**Quantifying Your Retrievals**](04-evaluation.ipynb): This notebook explains how to measure the relevance and effectiveness of your retrieval system.
+5. [**Orchestrating Your Batch Indexing**](05-automation.ipynb): This notebook provides guidance on how to automate and manage your batch indexing process.

+## 💡 Why Developers Choose Azure AI Search?

+Azure AI Search stands as the premier cloud AI search service, offering unparalleled relevance scoring and reranking capabilities.
+Leveraging Hybrid Search using Reciprocal Rank Fusion (RRF) alongside state-of-the-art rerankers, it ensures your RAG application's search results are both comprehensive and contextually relevant, backed by SLA's. more [here](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-cognitive-search-outperforming-vector-search-with-hybrid/ba-p/3929167).

+- **Hybrid Search:** Combines the precision of keyword search with the contextual understanding of vector search, delivering highly relevant search results.
+- **Semantic Reranking:** Employs advanced algorithms to refine search results, ensuring the most pertinent information tops your search queries.

+## 📊 Challenges in Data Indexing to Azure AI Search

+Indexing data to Azure AI Search presents several challenges:

+- **Integration with External Services**: While Azure AI Search offers robust native connectors with Azure landscape products, expanding integration capabilities with non-Azure services remains a focus area.
+This project will help you index your data from anywhere using crawl and pull strategies with flexibility for add-ons.
+For the latest on data connectors, visit [Azure's data source gallery](https://learn.microsoft.com/EN-US/AZURE/search/search-data-sources-gallery).

+- **Optimal Chunk Size Determination**: Identifying the ideal chunk size is critical and not easy.
+Oversized chunks may exceed the model's context window, while undersized ones might lack necessary context.

+- **Advanced Content Processing for Sorting**: Achieving efficient retrieval hinges on the sorting strategy's ability to prioritize relevance.
+This requires sophisticated processing to understand the nuanced context within large datasets.

 ## 🚀 Approach

-The primary goal of this project is to facilitate a smooth integration between multiple data sources and formats and Azure AI Search Index.
+The primary goal of this project is to streamline and enhance the integration between various data sources and formats with the Azure AI Search Index.
 To achieve this, we've introduced a class named `AzureAIndexer`, located in the `src/indexers/ai_search_indexing.py` module.
-This class is designed to simplify and optimize the process of text chunking and indexing, overcoming common challenges in the process.
+This class simplifies and optimizes the process of text chunking and data transformation, enabling faster iterations and better integrations.
+It also reduces overhead and addresses mentioned challenges in the process.

 <p align="center">
     <img src="utils/images/image.png" alt="AzureAIndexer" width="950">